DianaKraemer/VBA/README.md

+#Excel Code
-#Example VBA code I wrote to make my life easier.
+Example VBA code I wrote to make my life easier.

 In public safety, there are many radio channels and options.
 Please take a look at the example picture to see what the end goal is.
 This document is a handy reference for officers to see what channels their radios have and what systems they're on.